-Professor Daryl Higgins commenced as the Director of the Institute of Child Protection Studies at ACU in February 2017.
+Professor Daryl Higgins is the Director of the Institute of Child Protection Studies at ACU in February 2017.
 His research focuses on public health approaches to protecting children, and child-safe organisational strategies.
-A registered psychologist, Prof Higgins has been researching child abuse impacts and prevention, family violence and family functioning for 25 years.
+A registered psychologist, Prof Higgins has been researching child abuse prevalence, impacts and prevention, family violence and family functioning for 30 years.

 Prior to joining ACU, Prof Higgins was the Deputy Director (Research) at the Australian Institute of Family Studies, where he had responsibility for the research program, knowledge translation and exchange functions focusing on issues affecting families in Australia.